gargajiya/Assignment--Portfolio/README.md

-# Abdullahi Yahaya — Portfolio -ASSIGNMENT
+# Abdullahi Yahaya — Portfolio ASSIGNMENT

 Personal, terminal-styled personal portfolio site — no build step, no framework, just HTML/CSS/JS — designed to be trivial to containerize and ship.